hashicorp/packer/website/source/docs/builders/amazon-ebsvolume.html.md

     to `auto`.
 This tells Packer what sort of AMI you're launching to find the best spot price.
 This must be one of: `Linux/UNIX`, `SUSE Linux`, `Windows`, `Linux/UNIX (Amazon VPC)`, `SUSE Linux (Amazon VPC)` or `Windows (Amazon VPC)`

+-   `sriov_support` (boolean) - Enable enhanced networking (SriovNetSupport but not ENA) on HVM-compatible AMIs.
+If true, add `ec2:ModifyInstanceAttribute` to your AWS IAM policy.
+Note: you must make sure enhanced networking is enabled on your instance.
+See [Amazon's documentation on enabling enhanced networking](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/enhanced-networking.html#enabling_enhanced_networking).
+    If you want to set this, but not `ena_support`, make sure to leave `enhanced_networking: false`.
+    Default `false`.

 -   `ssh_keypair_name` (string) - If specified, this is the key that will be used for SSH with the machine.
 By default, this is blank, and Packer will